nwops/puppet-retrospec/README.md

 How Does it do this
 =======================
 Basically Retrospec uses the puppet lexer and parser to scan your code in order to fill out some basic templates that will retrofit your puppet module with unit tests.
-Currently I rely on the old AST parser to generate all this
+Currently I rely on the old AST parser to generate all this.
+This is why

 Overriding the templates
 =======================